Supplemental Resources

 TheNWCollective.
 (2011).
 Marlette Grant Jackson- Native Women’s Collective.
 Retrieved from YouTube.

-Please note that the intent of this chapter is not for classrooms to engage in making canoes or bows.
+Please note that the intent of this chapter is NOT for classrooms to engage in making canoes or bows.
 Rather, the intent is to share one person’s journey in identifying his gifts and his contribution to the community.

 CHAPTER 18: Letter to a Young Native